Odysseus Acanthoplex

 Odysseus Acanthoplex (Ὀδυσσεὺς ἀκανθοπλήξ, Odysseus Akanthoplēx, "Odysseus wounded by a spine"; also known as Odysseus Wounded, Odysseus Spine-struck and Odysseus Wounded by the Spine) is a lost play by the Athenian dramatist Sophocles.
 Several fragments are extant.
 The plot told of Odysseus' death, accidentally killed by his son Telegonus.
 Some scholars believe that another Sophocles title, Niptra (Νιπτρα, "The Footwashing", "The Washing"), is the same play as Odysseus Acanthoplex.
 Dana Sutton, however, disputes this, suggesting that Niptra was a separate play dealing with Odysseus' return to Ithaca but not with his death.

 Plot

-The plot of Odysseus Acanthoplex was based on Telegony, which was part of the Epic Cycle.
+The plot of Odysseus Acanthoplex was derived from Telegony, part of the Epic Cycle.
 As background to the plot of the play, Homer's Odyssey tells of Odysseus spending a year with the goddess Circe.
 In the version of the myth that Odysseus Acanthoplex was based on, Odysseus and Circe had a son from this dalliance, Telegonus.

 From what we know of the plot of the play, Telegonus arrived at Ithaca to reveal himself to his father.
 However, a fight ensued and Telegonus killed Odysseus without knowing who Odysseus was.
 In the myth, Telegonus used a spear that had a venomous stingray spine to kill Odysseus.
 The plot also dealt with the subsequent marriages between Telegonus and Odysseus' wife Penelope and between Circe and Odysseus' son by Penelope, Telemachus.